HarcourtHamsa/HarcourtHamsa/README.md

 # Hamsa Harcourt

 👋 Hi there!
-I'm **Hamsa Harcourt**, a **Backend Engineer** with a strong focus on building scalable, secure, and efficient systems.
-I specialize in optimizing backend infrastructure, implementing robust APIs, and leveraging cloud technologies to deliver high-performance solutions.
+I'm **Hamsa Harcourt**, a **Backend Engineer** with a knack for building scalable, secure, and efficient systems.
+I specialize in optimizing backend infrastructure, designing robust APIs, and leveraging cloud technologies to deliver high-performance solutions.
+But don’t be surprised if you catch me tinkering with a mobile app or diving into the latest tech trend—I’m insatiably curious and love exploring new tools and frameworks!

 ---